gr33ndata/dysl/README.md

 Do you speak London?
 ====================

 Command line tool for naturla language identification, also known as langID.
-Currently supporting 4 languages only, English, French, Spanish and Portuguese.
+Currently supporting 4 languages only, English, Spanish, Portuguese and Arabic.

 $ python dysl.py WRITE SOME TEXT HERE TO BE CLASSIFIED